What is EGING?

 Aired: Apr.
 25, 2019

-“Egi” is a traditional lure to catch squid and squid-fishing.
+“Egi” is a traditional lure to catch squid.
 Using it is becoming widely known as “Eging” among anglers.
 Yamashita, a manufacturer of fishing equipment, continues to develop innovative squid jigs through researching the biology of the animals.
 This segment documents the efforts of a long-standing manufacturer to spread the joy of fishing.

 This segment was particularly fascinating because it showed the trouble and effort the manufacturer goes to, to make a lure which makes fishing a worthwhile and interesting pastime.
 I have never been squid-fishing, but it is quite popular here in Australia.
 I have only ever eaten squid which I have bought already cleaned, so it was very interesting and out of the ordinary, to actually see not only how one goes about catching squid, but the equipment and techniques used.